accordproject/template-engine/README.md

 Hello {{message}}.
 ```

+> Note that in this case the template is defined using an extended markdown syntax (rich-text with embedded variables etc.).
+The `@accordproject/markdown-transform` packages are used to convert the markdown to TemplateMark JSON, for use by the template engine.

 ### Generate AgreementMark from Data (JSON)

 Define an **instance** of the `helloworld@1.0.0.TemplateData` data model.
 In this case setting the value of the `message` property to the string "World".